BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/send-hjb-message.rst

   (optional) multiple, used as jms message headers or application properties

-Returns

-  N/A
+:Returns: N/A

 This POST request sends a single message through a vendor's messaging system via JMS producer.
-On its way to the JMS producer the message is encoded as described in `message translation`_.
+When received by HJB, the message is encoded as described in `message translation`_.
 The command

 * should include a message, and a parameter indicating what type of JMS message is being sent.